RUMONMD89/Netflix-Data-Analysis_SQL_Project/README.md

 group by type;

 ```
-Q2) count the number of movies and TV shows per country and identify the countries with the most content.
+Q2) Count the number of movies and TV shows per country and identify the countries with the most content.

 ```sql
 SELECT